What Is a Merchant Account?

 An early termination fee is charged in case the merchant cancels the contract earlier than expected.
 In other words - another unnecessary fee that one might want to avoid.

-These fees are charged per month, commonly in order to cover call center costs.
+These fees are charged per month, commonly in order to cover call centre costs.
 The prices can differ on average from £5 - £40.

 Transaction Volume Limits Fee